sloukit/pydew-valley-uzh-second-study/CONTRIBUTING.md

 ### Characters
 All the imports happen in the `Game.load_assets()` method in [main.py](./main.py) and the `Game.character_importer()` method imports the content of [images/characters/](images/characters/).
 The name of the subfolder will be a key in the dictionary and the files within that subfolder should be tileset images with each tile being 48x48.
-Each of these images will be stored in a sub dictionary attached to the subfolder key; the first row should be the up animation, the second one the down animation and the third row the left aimation; animations for the right side will be a flipped copy of the left side.
+Each of these images will be stored in a sub dictionary attached to the subfolder key; the first row should be the up animation, the second one the down animation and the third row the left animation; animations for the right side will be a flipped copy of the left side.
-If you want to add more character animations just check out the rabbit folder in characters to understand how it works.
+If you want to add more character animations, just check out the rabbit folder in characters to understand how it works.

-In sprites.py there is a Player class that currently controls the rabbit in the game you could inherit from that and overwrite methods or use the Entity class as a parent and add more to it.
+In sprites.py, there is a Player class that currently controls the rabbit in the game.
+You could inherit from that and overwrite methods, or use the Entity class as a parent and add more to it.
-(The Player class currently has too many methods, quite a few of those could be stored in Entity to make the whole setup more flexible)
+(The Player class currently has too many methods; quite a few of those could be stored in Entity to make the whole setup more flexible)

 ### Tileset
 All maps were created using [Tiled](https://mapeditor.org).
 The layers are fairly self-explanatory.